Wowiee3/SunwayCTF-challs/masterfanumtax/README.md

 ## MasterFanumTax
-Mr Fanum might have accidentally placed his secret code in a text file on the Documents folder, can you recover it?
+A secret code was stored in a text file on the Documents folder, can you recover it?

 Flag: `sunctf{b4s1cs_0f_mft}`